-- Lelia Lannister – tongue torn out, lips, ears, eyelids removed by Shrike
+- Lelia Lannister – tongue torn out, lips, ears, eyelids removed by the Shrike

-- King Harmund III Hoare - Shrike himself took the deposed king's tongue so he may never again speak "lies and blasphemies".
+- King Harmund III Hoare - the deposed king's tongue was taken by the Shrike so he may never again speak "lies and blasphemies"

 - Ser Ilyn Payne – tongue torn out by King Aerys II Targaryen

 - Sandoq the Shadow - had his lips and tongue removed

 - Ramsay Snow's maternal uncle – Roose Bolton cut out his tongue to silence him about Ramsay's birth

 - Marla Sunderland, forced into exile after the Sistermen's Rebellion

 - little birds – child spies with tongues removed

 - crew of the Silence - Euron Greyjoy's infamous mutes